warrior1601/2019_GROUP_33/To Do.md

 ---Junaid---
 Readme what is Observer
-macos readme update and intro update
+macos readme update and intro update and github description

 Wiki
   feature Documentation